SUSE/Portus/README.md

 ## Specs

+### Authentication

 Portus implements the [token based authentication system](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md) described by the new ersion of the Docker registry.

+### Notifications

+The registry can be configured to notify a 3rd party about the events that took place (eg: push, pull,...).

+This is described by [this](https://github.com/docker/distribution/blob/master/docs/notifications.md).

+Portus can takes advantage of this feature to be aware of all the Docker images pushed to the registry.

 ## Development environment